hijodecoche/comprestimator/README.md

      program to use your computer, hit `Ctrl + C`.</b> You can safely restart the program later (this will not corrupt or overwrite any previous results).
   4. When the program is finished running, you will see a new file called "test.db".
 Zip this file however you like (gzip works well).
-  5. Drop the zipped file in the Google Drive folder assigned to you.
+  5. Fill out the [consent form](https://forms.gle/kzrZGrUJSHQ8QpXU8).
+Once we get a form from you, we will email you a link to a private Google Drive folder where you can upload the DB file.
 Email me at power327@d.umn.edu if you need help.
 Thank you!

 ## Building from source
 You're more than welcome to build from source if you wish!
 We've tried to make it as easy as possible.
 All you will need is `ant` and JDK 8 or higher.
 Once you have cloned the git repo, you'll need to create a file called `build.properties` in the same directory as `build.xml`.
 In `build.properties`, write the line